Headless flow

 Implement the authentication flow

-1. Build the authentication request (CreateSession)
+1. Build the authentication request

-This section describes how to send a request to the CreateSession endpoint, to create a session and start an authentication.
+This section describes how to make an HTTP POST request to the /sessions endpoint, to create a new session and start an authentication.

-To begin the authentication flow, your application must first start a session by utilising the CreateSession endpoint.
-The endpoint will automatically create a session when you send a request.
+To begin the authentication flow, your application must first start a session by utilising the /sessions endpoint.
+The endpoint automatically creates a session when you send a request.
 The flow and resulting information from the transaction depends on the parameters you pass in the body.
-The response from this endpoint will contain an authentication URL, to which you can redirect the end-user to start their transaction.

 To create a session, send a POST request to https://api.signicat.com/auth/rest/sessions?signicat-accountId={accountId}.